alexeykuz-sys/LinguaGames-Project-MS2/README.md

 **1.4.
 User goals:**

-1. To identify application allowing users to learn 300-600 words to be to travel and 1000 words to be able to converse;
+Person interested to learn basics of the new language has to learn earn 300-600 words to be to travel and 1000 words to be able to converse;
+To identify application allowing users to l
-2. To identify application to users s.
+To identify application to users s.